-Knowing how to calculate the percentage of protein, minus the moisture content, will give you a much better picture of the real protein content of any dog food.
+Knowing how to calculate the percentage of protein, minus the moisture content will give you a much better picture of the real protein content of any dog food.

 Even the FDA agrees.
 They say, “The weights of ingredients are determined as they are added in the formulation, including their inherent water content.
 This latter fact is important when evaluating relative quantity claims, especially when ingredients of different moisture contents are compared.”
-Consider seeing a package that has chicken as the number one ingredient which is about 60% moisture versus chicken meal which has less than 10% moisture.
+Consider seeing a package that has chicken as the number one ingredient which is about 60% moisture versus a chicken meal that has less than 10% moisture.
 Which has more protein?

 What a Pain!